mcneel/rhino.inside-revit/docs/pages/_en/beta/samples/transfer-rhino-to-revit.md

 ---
 title: Transfer Rhino to Revit
-description: This guide covers the basic transfer of Rhino geometry into Revit.
 order: 1
 ---

-# Bringing Rhino&reg; Geometry into Revit&reg;
 This sample shows how to take normal Rhino breps, curves and points into Revit.

 There are a lot of ways to bring in the Rhino geometry, but in this case we will be bringing them in as DirectShape elements.